Leland John Haworth: Early life

 Leland John Haworth was born on July 11, 1904, in Flint, Michigan, although his parents were normally living in New York City at the time.
 Both of his parents, Martha (née Ackerman) and Paul Leland Haworth, were both teachers, and were Quakers.
 The family moved to Cleveland, Ohio, in 1907 for a brief time, then to Newton County, Indiana, in 1910.
-Haworth graduated from the Indiana University with a Bachelor of Arts in 1925 and a Master of Arts in 1926.
+Haworth graduated from the Indiana University Bloomington with a Bachelor of Arts in 1925 and a Master of Arts in 1926.
 He also played college baseball for Indiana, and even played in the semi-pros.

-After obtaining a scholarship, Haworth attended the University of Wisconsin and earned his Ph.D. in 1931.
+After obtaining a scholarship, Haworth attended the University of Wisconsin–Madison and earned his Doctor of Philosophy in 1931.
 His thesis was titled "Secondary Electrons from Very Clean Metal Surfaces when Bombarded with Primary Electrons and his advisor was Charles Elwood Mendenhall.

 Personal life

-In 1927 he married Barbara Mottier, the daughter of the chairman of the Botany Department at IU, and they had two children: Jane and John.
+In 1927 he married Barbara Mottier, the daughter of the chairman of the Botany Department at Indiana University, and they had two children: Jane and John.
 In 1959, Haworth learned that he had colon cancer, and then in February 1961, his wife died.

 In May 1963, Haworth married Irene Benik, a secretary at the President's Science Advisory Committee.

 Career

 He taught at the Arsenal Technical High School in Indianapolis for two years while working on his father's farm before pursuing his PhD.
-He worked as an instructor at the University of Wisconsin for six years, and began working on particle accelerators there in 1934.
+He worked as an instructor at the University of Wisconsin–Madison for six years, and began working on particle accelerators there in 1934.
 He then spent a year working at the Massachusetts Institute of Technology in 1937.
-After his father died, he then took a new position as faculty at the University of Illinois.
+After his father died, he then took a new position as faculty at the University of Illinois Urbana-Champaign.

-MIT
+Massachusetts Institute of Technology

 With the onset of World War II, Haworth assisted with wartime research at the MIT Radiation Laboratory, developing new radar systems.
 He was a member of the steering committee and helped to manage the laboratory.
 He also wrote large sections of the Radiation Laboratory Series, a highly regarded technical work.
 He joined the newly created Brookhaven National Laboratory in Upton, New York, in 1948, immediately taking a leadership role as assistant director for special projects.
 He became the full director the next year, and held that position until 1961.
 While there, he helped with the construction of many experimental apparatus, including the Cosmotron.
 The laboratory soon gained worldwide recognition as a premier research facility.
 He was also president and director of the American Nuclear Society.